temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ## Introduction

 This tutorial teaches you how to implement an email subscription application with Temporal's Workflows, Activities, and Queries; however, the key learning allows users to subscribe and start your business logic through a web action.
 Because the business logic is built with Temporal's Workflows and Activities, you get many features built into the application.
-This tutorial covers how to use loops within WOrkflows, setting a Workflow Id to business logic, querying the Workflow, and handling Cancellations.
+This tutorial covers how to use loops within Workflows, setting a Workflow Id to business logic, querying the Workflow, and handling Cancellations.

 The user provides a unique identifier, in this case an email address, and the entire Workflow kicks off.
 For the purposes of this tutorial, you'll simulate sending an email message through an interval period.
 The user can end the subscription at anytime and because this sends a cancellation to the Workflow, the user won't receive any further emails.